<

 You passed the benchmarks but only just.
 Long walks leave you tired.
 Pack weight is noticeable.

-Reduce week 1–2 pack weights by 5 lbs.
-Add a rest day in week 3 if needed.
-Prioritise consistency over intensity.
+Adjustment: Reduce Week 1-2 pack weights by 5 lbs.
+Add a rest day in Week 3 if needed.
+Prioritize consistency over intensity.

 You passed the benchmarks comfortably.
 You walk regularly, take stairs, stay active on weekends.